 Instructional Technology and Learning Sciences

-The present study examined how Dr. Scratch, a CT assessment tool, functions as an assessment for computational thinking.
-This study compared strengths and weaknesses of the CT skills of 360 seventh- and eighth-grade students who were engaged in a Scratch programming environment through the use of Dr. Scratch.
-The data were collected from a publicly available dataset available on the Scratch website.
-The Mann-Whitney U analysis revealed that there were specific similarities and differences between the seventh- and eighth-grade CT skills.
-The findings also highlight affordances and constraints of Dr. Scratch as a CT tool and address the challenges of analyzing Scratch projects from young Scratch learners.
+The results from the study suggested that there were specific similarities and differences between the seventh- and eighth-grade CT skills.
+The results also highlighted affordances and constraints of Dr. Scratch as a CT tool and addressed the challenges of analyzing Scratch projects from young learners.
 Recommendations are offered to researchers and educators about how they might use Scratch data to help improve students’ CT skills.

 Lawanto, Kevin N., "Exploring Trends in Middle School Students' Computational Thinking in the Online Scratch Community: A Pilot Study" (2016).
 All Graduate Theses and Dissertations.
 5072.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .